makersu/go-exchange-matching/README.md

 # matching-engine
-matching engine in golang for crypto exchange
+A simple matching engine for crypto exchange in golang

+TODO
 ===
 TODO:
 * Types of order price and amount
-* Logging
-* Json
+* Logging and Json

+Reference
 ===
 inspired by https://github.com/bhomnick/bexchange